Starting up a new computer

-When you start up a brand-new computer for the first time, it will walk you through several steps to set up and personalize it.
+When you start up a new computer for the first time, it will walk you through several steps to set up and personalize it.
 These steps usually only take a few minutes, and some of them are optional.
-The exact steps will vary depending on what type of operating system you are using, but here are a few things that you will usually be able to do:
+The exact steps will vary depending on what type of operating system you are using, but here are a few things you will usually be able to do:

 - Watch a welcome video: Your computer may play a brief welcome video during the setup process, so it's a good idea to turn your speakers on to get the full experience.